Table of Contents

-The flavor of the hot honey sauce is the perfect balance of sweet and spicy.
+The flavor of the hot honey sauce is the BEST balance of sweet and spicy.
 And the good news is that the amount of spicy can be adjusted to your own personal taste!
 If you’ve been on the search for a new, inspired weeknight dinner recipe that’s also healthy, quick, and easy, then these Hot Honey Chicken Bowls are for you.
+You’re going to love this recipe!

 RELATED: 100+ Quick Healthy Dinners (30 Minutes Or Less)